 Deputy Title IX Coordinator

-In the event where the complainant is a student and the respondent is an employee, both the Coordinator and the Human Resources Director shall work together to investigate the complaint.
+In the event where the reporting party is a student and the responding party is an employee, both the Coordinator and the Human Resources Director shall work together to investigate the complaint.
 Any hearing rights and disciplinary actions for employees shall be governed by employee disciplinary policies.